uniquekaranjit/InventoryManagementSystem/README.md

 ### `main.py`
 The main driver code of the application, where the inventory management system is executed.
 This file initializes the inventory, performs the insert, delete, and retrieve operations, and interacts with the AVL tree and hash table.

+### `utils.py`
+Contains helper methods that are used by `main.py` to perform various operations such as validation, data processing, and utility functions needed throughout the app.

+### `memory_test.py`
+Contains the code for the memory test of the application.

+### `regression_test.py`
+Contains the code for the regression test of the application.

+### `performance_test.py`
+Contains the code for the performance test of the application.

 ### `requirements.txt`
 A file listing the required dependencies for the project.
 It includes libraries and packages needed to run the system.

-### `utils.py`
-Contains helper methods that are used by `main.py` to perform various operations such as validation, data processing, and utility functions needed throughout the app.

 ## Getting Started